thegreatgoose/ddns-to-ip/README.md

 # DDNS-to-IP

-Do you have Nginx installation?
-Want to restrict access to certain IP's?
+Do you have Nginx installed?
+Want to deny all access except certain IP's?
 Are those IPs in question dynamic?
 You want an easy fix using a free dynamic dns provider?

 This just looks up whatever domain you want IP's from and outputs them as a Nginx config file which you can then include in your Nginx config.